ifdattic/ifdattic.github.io/source/_posts/2014-09-19-how-to-deploy-symfony-application-to-aws-elasticbeanstalk.markdown

 ## Conclusion <a name="conclusion"></a>

 This article might not had all the steps required for deploying your Symfony application to ElasticBeanstalk, but it should point you on the right way to deploying your application.
 If something was not informative enough or confusing, please let me know and I will try to clarify it.
 If you have any questions or ideas, leave them in the comments to start the knowledge sharing.

-> I'm doing research on this topic and would appreciate if you would like to fill some questions at <a href="http://goo.gl/forms/cmEu5sio7G" data-ga-event="eb,click,bottom" target="_blank">Google Forms</a>.
-It's fine if you don't want to answer any of them or only answer one, every bit helps.
-Thank you for your time and enjoy the article.

 [aws-home]: http://aws.amazon.com
 [aws-cli-home]: http://aws.amazon.com/cli